Neutrogena Rapid Wrinkle Repair Eye Cream

 We put Neutrogena Rapid Wrinkle Repair Eye Cream to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 When it comes to anti-aging skincare, retinol is by far one of the most powerful ingredients out there.
-Clinically proven to fade wrinkles and scars, smooth out the skin’s texture, clear up acne and blemishes, and reduce the appearance of sun damage, it’s no wonder that it’s a popular pick for anti-aging eye creams.
+Proven to help fade wrinkles and scars, smooth out the skin’s texture, clear up acne and blemishes, and reduce the appearance of sun damage, it’s no wonder that it’s a popular pick for anti-aging eye creams.
 As someone who doesn’t yet have deep lines or wrinkles to worry about, I turn to retinol to help keep the faint lines around my eyes under control, which is why I was especially excited to take Neutrogena’s Rapid Wrinkle Repair Eye Cream for a spin.

 This Byrdie pick is a derm-recommended solution for visibly reducing fine lines and wrinkles, promising powerful results in just one week.
 Would Amazon’s best-selling eye treatment (impressive!) magically age me backward from 30 to 20?
 Read on to find out.